sysdiglabs/integrations-charts/charts/redis-exporter/README.md

 # Redis integration
-This helm chart part of the [integration of PromCat.io for redis](https://promcat.io/apps/redis) installs our version of the [Redis Prometheus exporter](https://github.com/oliver006/redis_exporter).
+This helm chart is part of the [integration of PromCat.io for redis](https://promcat.io/apps/redis) installs our version of the [Redis Prometheus exporter](https://github.com/oliver006/redis_exporter).

 Visit [PromCat.io](https://promcat.io/apps/redis) for dashboards, alerts and further documentation for this integration.